department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/QA/Automation.md

 - Creating TestRail cases & steps for automated tests (if needed/not currently written)
 - Confirming all test runs for the new automated script can be recorded in TestRail (preferably automatically, but at least manually)
 - Ensuring the new cases provide artifacts (where necessary) for success or failure
+- Ensuring that the new test has been added to the array/dictionary in the Navigation.e2e and AvailabilityFramework.e2e tests (if needed)

 **Additional work for RC automated tests**
 - Confirming that the new script follows the manual RC script test steps